prajitdas/EBXPrivacy/README.md

 Use your favorite search engine to find one.

 <a name="FAQ4"></a>
-**(4) How can I reset an application's XPrivacy settings?**
+**(4) How can I reset an application's EBXPrivacy settings?**

 While viewing an application's restrictions, select *Menu* > *Clear*, then reboot.

 <a name="FAQ5"></a>
-**(5) Can I backup XPrivacy's restrictions, settings, and usage data?**
+**(5) Can I backup EBXPrivacy's restrictions, settings, and usage data?**

-Starting with version 1.11.13, you can no longer backup XPrivacy's data with standard backup tools, such as Titanium Backup.
+Starting with version 1.11.13, you can no longer backup EBXPrivacy's data with standard backup tools, such as Titanium Backup.
-This is because the database is no longer stored in the XPrivacy data folder, but in a system folder.
+This is because the database is no longer stored in the EBXPrivacy data folder, but in a system folder.
-I have tried to store the database in the XPrivacy data folder, but this leads to all kinds of permission problems.
+I have tried to store the database in the EBXPrivacy data folder, but this leads to all kinds of permission problems.

-The best practice is to use XPrivacy's export function (*Main Menu* > *Export*) to backup XPrivacy data, but please note that this requires a [pro license](http://www.xprivacy.eu/).
+The best practice is to use EBXPrivacy's export function (*Main Menu* > *Export*) to backup EBXPrivacy data, but please note that this requires a [pro license](http://www.xprivacy.eu/).

 You can automate backups by sending an intent: